Method for detector description transformation to Unity and application in BESIII: Detector geometry and visualization

-However, due to the limited support and the open-source feature of ROOT, its visualization effects are not satisfactory to meet the diverse requirements of physicists.
-Most of ROOT applications are also limited to the Linux platform only.
-For better visualization and interactivity, several event display tools have been developed based on external visualization software.
-For instance, Atlantis~\cite{Atlantis,Atlantis_event} and VP1~\cite{VP1} are the two general-purpose event display tools in ATLAS.
-CMS has also developed several visualization systems, such as Fireworks~\cite{Fireworks} and SketchUp~\cite{SketchUpCMS}.
+However, owing to the limited visualization support of ROOT, its display effects are unsatisfactory for meeting the diverse requirements of physicists.
+Most ROOT applications are limited to Linux platforms.
+For better visualization and interactivity, several event display tools have been developed based on an external visualization software.
+Atlantis~\cite{Atlantis,Atlantis_event} and VP1~\cite{VP1} are general-purpose event display tools in ATLAS.
+CMS has also developed several visualization systems such as Fireworks~\cite{Fireworks} and SketchUp~\cite{SketchUpCMS}.